Top 8 Process Models in Software Engineering

 For embedded systems in vehicles, where failure can have serious consequences, the V-Model ensures that the software is rigorously tested and validated at every stage.

-Now that we've seen the V-Model’s strengths let’s move on to the next process model.
+Now that we've seen the V-Model’s strengths let’s move on to the next process models in software engineering.

 The Incremental Model breaks the project into smaller, more manageable chunks.
 Instead of delivering the entire system at once, you develop and deliver it in increments — pieces of functionality built on top of one another.